stanykey/config-updater/README.md

 # Config Updater

 A simple tool to update/override cfg (ini) files from build scripts or CI pipelines via parameters: I've participated in a few projects where config files were generated during build steps by third-party components, and sometimes (mainly for testing purposes), we need to update the final version of configs.

-### Project limitations:
-- Python 3.8 (it's the default version for most versions of popular Linux distros)
 ---

 ### Usage:

 ```text
 Usage: config-updater FILE COMMAND [ARGS]...